Configure mTLS

 -storepass <truststore-password>

-Ensure securosys-ska-truststore-server.jks
+Ensure securosys-ska-truststore-server.jks is in config-files/mtls.

 Update application-local.yml